graphp/graph/README.md

 ## Tests

-This library uses phpunit for its extensive testsuite.
+This library uses PHPUnit for its extensive test suite.
 You can either use a global installation or rely on the one composer installs when you first run `$ composer install`.
 This sets up the developer environment, so that you